NYPL/mln-item-poster/README.md

-# MyLibraryNYC Bib Poster
+# MyLibraryNYC Item Poster

-This lambda currently listens to the AWS Bib/Item Kinesis Stream and sends POST requests to the MyLibraryNYC Rails applcation.
+This lambda currently listens to the AWS Bib/Item Kinesis Stream and sends POST requests to the MyLibraryNYC Rails application.

 ## Setup